PengPai88/NewsAI/README.md

 Total initial estimated workload for Iter1: 13 working days
 - Day0: Remaining work =13 days, both user stories unstarted
 - Day1: Remaining work =7 days, finished 6 days workload of the news fetch feature
-- Day2: Remaining work =0 days, finished the remaining 7 days workload of AI summary function
+- Day2: Remaining work =0 days, finished the remaining 7 days workload of dynamic text summary function
 - Day3: Zero residual tasks, Iteration 1 fully delivered one day ahead of the planned schedule

 ### Conclusion
 The blue actual progress line lies entirely below the orange ideal trend line across all days.
 This demonstrates our development speed was faster than the planned pace, and all Iteration 1 deliverables were completed ahead of schedule with no overdue work.